interactive learning

 • English: Writing objects

 You will have three choices: Image, Audio, or Pose Project.
-We recommend starting with the Image Project, and select the Standard image model.
+We recommend starting with the Image Project and selecting the Standard image model.

 Screenshot of 3 choices, Image, Audio, or Pose

-4. Save the URL to your project with your teacher, and classmates.
+Step 5.
+Save the URL to your project with your teacher and classmates.
 You might have fun sharing your project with your family members.

 MITECS Michigan Integrated Technology Competencies for Students, and